nianxiangchuiyan/Projects-I-did-in-Unitec/My Projects -Jiacheng Zhao/C#/README.md

 The seconed game is Brick Out, this game was made for GUI programming the gui interactions were very cool.

 Both game application are runable in any PC with C# installed

+The file Assignment1-master.zip is a room reservation system for web application assignment which deployed on vercel.